Endometrial Biopsy Specialist

 An endometrial biopsy is an in-office procedure that’s used as a diagnostic tool to detect abnormalities in your uterus and the lining of your uterus.
-Dr. Khadra M. Osman, gynecologist at Fort Lauderdale Women Care in Fort Lauderdale, Florida, have extensive experience performing this minimally invasive procedure, which can go a long way toward detecting and diagnosing reproductive health issues.
+Dr. Khadra M. Osman, a gynecologist at Fort Lauderdale Women Care in Fort Lauderdale, Florida, has extensive experience performing this minimally invasive procedure, which can go a long way toward detecting and diagnosing reproductive health issues.

 An endometrial biopsy is a procedure used to collect a small sample of tissue from your endometrium, which is the lining of your uterus.
 The sample is then sent to a lab, or viewed under a microscope, to detect any changes in your cells or abnormalities in the tissue.
 An endometrial biopsy can also indicate whether there are problems with your hormone levels.

 There are many reasons either Dr. Osman or Dr. Sanches may order a biopsy of your endometrium, including: